-Table 2.1 Activities Activity reference Activity listed in Schedule 1 of the EP Regulations Description of specified activity and WFD Annex I and II operations Limits of specified activity and waste types A1 S5.4 A(1) (b) (i) Recovery or a mix of recovery and disposal of non-hazardous waste with a biological treatment capacity exceeding 100 tonnes per day if the only waste treatment activity is anaerobic digestion.
+Table 2.1 Ac Table 2.1 Activities Activity reference Activity listed in Schedule 1 of the EP Regulations Description of specified activity and WFD Annex I and II operations Limits of specified activity and waste types A1 S5.4 A(1) (b) (i) Recovery or a mix of recovery and disposal of non hazardous waste with a biological treatment capacity exceeding 100 tonnes per day if the only waste treatment activity is anaerobic digestion involving biological treatment.
 R3: Recycling or reclamation of organic substances that are not used as solvents.
-Treatment by anaerobic digestion of sewage sludge and septic tank sludge.
-The maximum quantity of waste permitted annually is 250,000 tonnes Directly Ass Directly Associated Activity A2 Physical treatment of waste R3: Recycling/ reclamation of organic substances which are not used as solvents.
-Physical treatment of waste including screening, dewatering, mixing and digestate separation.
-Heat treatment of waste including thermal hydrolysis and pasteurisation Chemical treatment with non-wastes to thicken digestate.
-Drying only of separated digestate fractions.
+Treatment by anaerobic digestion of waste or waste containing mixtures followed by burning of biogas produced from the process.
+Anaerobic digestion and the following associated activities: Secure storage of compatible waste prior to anaerobic digestion.
+The maximum throughput of animal wastes shall be no more than 10 tonnes per day.
+The maximum quantity of hazardous waste received, stored and treated shall not exceed 10 tonnes per day.
+A2 Physical treatment of waste R3: Recycling/ reclamation of organic substances which are not used as solvents.
+Physical treatment of waste including depackaging, removal of plastic and contrary items, shredding, sorting, screening, screening to remove plastic residues, compaction, baling, mixing and maceration.
+Waste pasteurisation and chemical addition.
+Treatment of digestate including screening to remove plastic residues, centrifuging or pressing, addition of thickening agents (polymers) or drying

-А3 Gas combustion to produce heat and power.
-R1: Use principally as a fuel or other means to generate energy Burning of biogas in gas engines, gas turbines, boilers and use in fuel cells.
-Except for the auxiliary flare the aggregate rated thermal input of all appliances used to burn biogas shall be less than 5 megawatts.
-The MCP and/or generator must not have secondary abatement or be mobile.
-Use of biogas and biomethane R1: Use principally as a fuel or other means to generate energy.
+A3 Gas combustion to produce heat and power.
+R1: Use principally as a fuel or other means to generate energy Burning biogas in a generator that may also be a new MCP Burning biogas or natural gas in a boiler that may also be a (other than for the purpose of use as a fuel).
+Digestate separation and drying.
+Stabilisation and maturation of digestate by composting in covered systems or negatively aerated open systems with abatement systems - separated digestate only.
+Burning of biogas in stationary gas engines, boilers and use in fuel cells, with an aggregated rated thermal input for appliances less than 5 megawatts.
+Burning natural gas in boilers Single Fuel Use Only A4 Use of biogas and biomethane R1: Use principally as a fuel or other means to generate energy.
 Gas storage and drying.
-Gas cleaning upgrading to biomethane.by biological or chemical scrubbing.
+Gas cleaning upgrading to biomethane by biological or chemical scrubbing.
 Injection of upgraded biomethane to the national grid.
-Use of auxiliary standby flares D10: Incineration on land The use of auxiliary standby flares Use of pressure release values Use of pressure release valves to protect the integrity and safety of the plant only.
-A4 Storage R13: Storage of waste pending any of the operations numbered R1 to R12 (excluding temporary storage, pending collection, on the site where it is produced).
-Secure storage of waste prior to anaerobic digestion.
-Secure storage of liquid waste.
-Secure storage of non-digestible and quarantined waste Secure storage of spent activated carbon.
-Secure storage of digestate, including whole or liquid fractions in covered tanks.
-A5 Raw material storage Storage of raw materials including chemicals, lubrication oil, antifreeze, diesel, activated carbon.
-From the receipt of raw materials to despatch for use within the facility.
-Secure storage of raw materials provided with secondary containment.
+A5 Use of auxiliary standby flares D10: Incineration on land The use of auxiliary standby flares Emergency Conditions or maintenance of activities A3 and/or A4 only.
+A6 Use of pressure release values Use of pressure release valves to protect the integrity and safety of the plant only.
+A7 Storage R13: Storage of waste pending any of the operations numbered R1 to R12 (excluding temporary storage, pending collection, on the site where it is produced).
+Secure storage of compatible waste prior to anaerobic digestion.
+Secure storage of liquid waste consisting of dirty water and/or liquor.
+Secure storage of non-digestible and quarantined waste.
+Secure storage of hazardous waste and waste oils.
+Secure storage of spent activated carbon.
+Secure storage of finished digestate, A8 Raw material storage Storage of raw materials including chemicals, lubrication oil, antifreeze, diesel, activated carbon. covered whole or liquid fraction of digestate in covered tanks or lagoons.
+From the receipt of raw to despatch for use within the facility with secure storage with secondary containment.
 Secure storage of activated carbon.